missionpinball/mpf-docs/hardware/multimorphic/switches_p3_roc.rst

 Burst Opto PCBs
 ^^^^^^^^^^^^^^^

-Burst optos are unlike normal :doc:`/mechs/switches/optos` and you cannot use normal optos.
+Burst optos are unlike normal :doc:`optos </mechs/switches/optos>` and you cannot use normal optos.
 Instead, they use 40kHz infrared transmitters and receivers.
 Multimorphic sells them as single transmitter/receiver (part number:
 PCBA-0011-0002) and as bank of 8 (part number: PCBA-0003-0003).